Building Information Modeling Workshop

 Analysis of the condition of the nation's infrastructure and how projects are planned and financed.
 Focus is on public works in the U.S. The role of public and private sectors through a step-by-step study of the project development process.
 Case studies of real infrastructure projects.
 Industry guest speakers.
 Student teams prepare project environmental impact statements.

 Infrastructure is critical to the economy, global competitiveness and quality of life.
 Topics include energy, transportation, water, public facilities, and communications sectors.
 Analysis of how projects are designed, constructed, operated, and maintained.
 Focus is on public works projects globally, alternative project delivery approaches and organizational strategies.
 Case studies include three real infrastructure megaprojects managed by the Instructor while in Industry.
 Eight integrated guest lecturers from Industry supplement specific functional areas of expertise.
 Student teams prepare competing design/build/finance/operate/maintain (DBFOM) proposals for a large infrastructure project.

 Global Infrastructre Projects Seminar

 Nine current global infrastructure projects presented by top project executives or company leaders from industry.
-Water, transportation, energy and communication projects are featured.
+Water, transportation, public facilities and energy projects are featured.
 Course provides comparisons of project development, win and delivery approaches for mega-projects around the world.
 Alternative project delivery methods, the role of public and private sector, different project management and construction strategies, and lessons learned.
 The course also includes field trips to local mega-projects.